helxplatform/search-documentation/docs/index-laura.md

 ## Key Features
-- **FAIR**: Dug applies ~~semantic web and knowledge graph methods~~ to improve the [FAIR](https://www.go-fair.org/fair-principles/)-ness of research data.
+- **FAIR**: Dug applies <delsemantic web and knowledge graph methods</del> to improve the [FAIR](https://www.go-fair.org/fair-principles/)-ness of research data.
 As an example, [dbGaP](https://www.ncbi.nlm.nih.gov/gap/) is a rich source of metadata about biomedical knowledge derived from clinical research like ~~the underutilized~~ [TOPMed](https://www.nhlbiwgs.org/) data sets.
-A key obstacle to leveraging this knowledge is the lack of researcher tools to navigate from a set of concepts of interest towards relevant study variables. ~~In a word, **search**.~~ <font color="blue">(This last sentence implies that searching is inherently semantic-webby but it's not.
+A key obstacle to leveraging this knowledge is the lack of researcher tools to navigate from a set of concepts of interest towards relevant study variables. <del>In a word, **search**.</del> <font color="blue">(This last sentence implies that searching is inherently semantic-webby but it's not.
 Searching predates semantic web.
 Additionally I don't think this last sentence is doing much for you.)</font>

 	<font color = "blue">Comments/Suggestions for this bullet point:==